hasi-b/C-Practices-Unreal/README.md

 # C-Practices-Unreal
-Just Basic C++ Stuff for dicing into Unreal
+Just Basic C++ Stuff for diving into Unreal